Fish the Islands for Canadian Musky Success

 Little Islands

 I love fishing little islands.
 These are the ones that you can put your trolling motor down and fish around them in 30 minutes.
-Quite often musky anglers bypass these little islands.
-However, they frequently hold one, if not, multiple muskies.
+Quite often, musky anglers bypass these little islands.
+However, they frequently hold one, if not multiple, muskies.
 I’ll look for groupings of little islands near deeper sections of a Canadian lake and simply move from one little island to another.
 When the fish are moving and biting, you don’t have to travel far to find muskies.
 It’s amazing how certain spots on these little islands will consistently hold muskies.
 It’s almost as if these little islands have specific holding spots.
 So, any musky cruising may hold on to them temporarily.

-All musky lures come into play when fishing islands, however, I would say bucktails, minnow baits and topwater get the nod most of the time.
+All musky lures come into play when fishing islands; however, I would say bucktails, minnow baits, and topwater get the nod most of the time.
 You are covering water, fishing multiple spots and looking for an active musky to either eat your lure or chase your bait.
-If they follow they just told you where they live.
+If they follow, they just told you where they live.
 You can return later to try and catch them, but in the interim, go fish more spots like the one where the musky showed up.

 Keep Calm and Fish the Islands

 Canadian waters can be large and seem intimidating.
 However, keep it simple and fish the islands.
 Everyone is different and has a unique character.
-You’ll find each island has lots of potential musky spots, and are truly amazed at how many muskies might be living around one island.
+You’ll find each island has lots of potential musky spots, and be truly amazed at how many muskies might be living around one island.

-Whether you fish Northwest Ontario or Eastern Ontario there are musky waters with lots of islands.
+Whether you fish Northwest Ontario or Eastern Ontario, there are musky waters with lots of islands.
 Start fishing them and before long, you’ll never look at them the same way again, and your dreams will be filled with great musky experiences.

 About Jim Saric